Our message is simple: To know is not enough.

 Everything we do is focused on supporting the young people who will challenge and change their world.

 The entire Hampshire campus is a living laboratory.
-We expect all our actions and all our spaces to teach in some manner and to articulate our values.
+We expect all of our actions and all of our spaces to teach in some manner and to articulate our values.